 Bagaare baingan, served with biryani – goes well with rotis too – made with purple-streaked medium-sized brinjals in a spicy tomato-onion gravy.

-Brinjal and potato slices layered with tomato sauce, bechamel sauce, and cheese, and baked till all the flavors blend blissfully, and there’s that irresistable aroma from the oven.
+Brinjal and potato slices layered with tomato sauce, white sauce, and cheese, and baked till all the flavors blend blissfully, and there’s that irresistable aroma from the oven.

 Brinjal upma, made with long pale green brinjals and semolina.

-Satsivi, a sauce made from walnuts and spices, to have with fried slices of long violet brinjal, a Georgian recipe I learnt from a Russian long ago.
+Satsivi, a walnut sauce poured over fried slices of long violet brinjal, a Georgian recipe I learnt from a Russian long ago.

 These are some of the dishes I cook with different varieties of brinjal.
 And every kind of brinjal has its own flavour.